OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/authoring/Set_up_info_page.md

 field is a plain text field, the content is only displayed on the course overview page.

  **Subjects** : If defined, suitable subject areas can be selected here.
+The subject areas are also used for classification in the catalog.

  **Educational type:**  Courses can be assigned to one of the selected categories here.
 However, the assignment has no effect on the actual design of